Profile

 Mattawa is the 2010 recipient of the Academy of American Poets Fellowship.
 He has received a Guggenheim fellowship, a translation grant from the National Endowment for the Arts, the Alfred Hodder Fellowship from Princeton University, the PEN American Center Poetry Translation Prize, four Pushcart Prizes, and a MacArthur Fellowship.
 A Chancellor Emeritus (2014-2020) of the Academy of American Poets, Mattawa is the William Wilhartz Endowed Professor of English Language and Literature at the University of Michigan, where he directs the Arab and Muslim American Studies Program and edits Michigan Quarterly Review.

-Visiting Creative Nonfiction Writer, Winter 2019
+Faculty, Postgraduate Writers' Conference; Visiting Creative Nonfiction Writer, Winter 2023

-Visiting Writer, Winter 2020
+Visiting CNF Writer, Winter 2022

-Visiting Fiction Writer, Summer 2021
+Visiting Alumnx Poet, Summer 2021